BjRo/bjro.github.io/_posts/2019-01-11-graphql-retro.md

 > In case you're curious: My co-worker David gave an excellent talk about our SDL approach at last [years `GraphQL EU` conference](https://www.youtube.com/watch?v=kMOq3nf8vKY).

  # Conclusion
+This post started out as the summary of what we learned in the first year with `GraphQL`.
+Somewhere in the first half, it somehow reshaped into overall learnings so far.
+Things usually overlap a bit time-wise and I thought the post is probably more valuable if I share all of our learnings.

+I hope I could give you a bit "food for thought" when it comes to `GraphQL`.
+Like I said in the introduction, my feeling is that we already have enough success stories out there and need to get a more rounded picture.

+Don't get me wrong. `GraphQL` is an amazing technology and we enjoy working with it every day.
+But there's no free lunch, especially when you introduce `GraphQL` into an existing product organization without a large rewrite.

+See you next time around!

+:wq